Australian rules football in Western Australia

-The state is home to two fully professional clubs both owned by the WA Football Commission: West Coast Eagles (1986) and Fremantle Football Club (1994), the former having the distinction of being the first non-Victorian team to compete in and win an AFL Grand Final in 1992.
-In 2021 it also had the highest membership of any club in the AFL.
-The combined membership of these two clubs is more than 150,000, making Western Australia second only to Victoria in terms of support for the national club competition.
-These two teams compete against each other in the Western Derby.
+The state is home to two fully professional Australian Football League (AFL) clubs both based in the capital Perth and owned by the WAFC: West Coast Eagles (1986) and Fremantle Football Club (1994), the former having the distinction of being the first non-Victorian team to compete in and win an AFL Grand Final in 1992.
+The two teams compete against each other in the Western Derby.
+The combined membership of the two clubs is more than 150,000, making Western Australia second only to Victoria in terms of support for the national club competition.
+Since 2020 West Coast has had the highest membership and fastest membership growth in the AFL and is the league's most profitable and equal highest revenue generating club.
+With the AFL's growth in popularity, Western Australia has oft been speculated as a candidate for a third club, however this is not supported by the WAFC.
+Nevertheless a 3 year 2 game a year deal was granted to North Melbourne Football Club to play additional matches in Perth and Bunbury from 2025.
+WA produces the second most professional players for the AFL, with more than 100 current players, though the majority play for clubs in other states.

+It is the most watched sport and has the third largest audience in the country.
+Its television viewership continues to grow strongly and its average AFL attendances are the second highest nationally.
+Both the AFL and the WAFL attract a significant television audience.
+Since 1991 it has attracted an average AFL premiership season attendance of 34,462, third in the country.
+As at 2022 this average attendance sits at 45,921 the second highest, boosted with the 2018 completion of Perth Stadium the state's flagship venue.
+While the AFL has far surpassed it in popularity, the WAFL also attracts around 200,000 fans through the gates each year as well as a significant television audience.

 Three West Australians have been named Australian Football Hall of Fame legends: Graham 'Polly' Farmer, Barry Cable and Merv McIntosh.
-Lance Franklin holds the AFL games and goals records for a Western Australian, with 338 and 1045 respectively.
+Lance Franklin holds the AFL games record and goals record for a Western Australian, with 354 and 1,066 respectively.
 Kiara Bowers is arguably the state's greatest female player being four time All-Australian and the first to win the AFL Women's best and fairest.
-In the AFL Women's competition Gemma Houghton has kicked the most goals, while Emma King has played the most games.
+Gemma Houghton has kicked the most goals, while Emma King has played the most games for born and raised West Australians in the AFL Women's competition.